 One million Australians can’t be wrong, right?
 Cruising is one of the fastest-growing sectors in the travel industry and it seems like everyone is getting on board.
 But what if you’re not sure if cruising is for you?
-Or you’d like to test the waters before committing to two weeks of cabin fever?
 Then a sampler cruise is just the thing.

 The average length of a cruise is about seven days, though you could feasibly spend six months (or more) merrily sailing around the world.
 Not everyone has that much holiday time up their sleeve or, even if they do, they might not want to commit to an extended trip they know nothing about.
 Instead, a sampler cruise of less than five nights will give you a taste of everything cruising has to offer.
 It’s perfect for people who are new to cruising, haven’t cruised in many years, are time-poor or who just want to see what all the fuss is about.